whirlplatform/whirl/README.md

 ## Developing

-First we should create database to store platform data.
+First the database to store platform data should be created.

 - **PostgreSQL**